 Berenberg Bank Sticks to Its Buy Rating for Siemens Healthineers AG (SEMHF)

-Berenberg Bank analyst Scott Bardo maintained a Buy rating on Siemens Healthineers AG (SEMHF) yesterday and set a price target of EUR40.00.
+Berenberg Bank analyst Scott Bardo maintained a Buy rating on Siemens Healthineers AG (SEMHF) on May 22 and set a price target of EUR52.00.
 The company’s shares closed last Wednesday at $45.85.

-According to TipRanks.com, Bardo is a 5-star analyst with an average return of 9.6% and a 67.3% success rate.
-Bardo covers the Healthcare sector, focusing on stocks such as LivaNova, Qiagen, and Alcon.

-Currently, the analyst consensus on Siemens Healthineers AG is a Hold with an average price target of $43.91, a -4.2% downside from current levels.
-In a report issued on May 5, Bernstein also maintained a Buy rating on the stock with a EUR47.00 price target.
+Bardo has an average return of 7.9% when recommending Siemens Healthineers AG.

 See today’s analyst top recommended stocks >>